Human-in-the-Loop

 Solution

-Design systems where humans can intervene, review, or approve AI outputs—especially for critical decisions.
-Provide clear handoff points, easy override mechanisms, and transparent explanations so users can confidently collaborate with AI.
+Design systems for human intervention, review, or approval of AI outputs.
+Provide clear handoff points, easy override mechanisms, and transparent explanations.

 Implementation Guidelines

-Make it easy to override, correct, or provide feedback on AI outputs
+Facilitate easy override, correction, or feedback on AI outputs.

 Design Considerations

-Balance efficiency with safety—too many interventions can slow down workflows
+Balance efficiency with safety; too many interventions can slow workflows.

-Address potential bias in both AI and human decisions
+Address potential bias in AI and human decisions.